decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     COMPONENT_ID: number;
 };

+// Warning: (ae-missing-release-tag) "MeshRenderer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export const MeshRenderer: ComponentDefinition<typeof MeshRendererSchema>;
+export const MeshRenderer: MeshRendererComponentDefinitionExtended;

 // @public (undocumented)
 export type MeshRendererComponentDefinition = ComponentDefinition<ISchema<PBMeshRenderer>, PBMeshRenderer>;